manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

 3. Engage board members actively to support the business and align with them on clear roles and rules of engagement.
 4. Avoid surprises!

-## Detailed Notes
+## Detailed Notes from the book

-+ You get fired on results but hired on perception
++ You get fired on results but hired on perception.

 + Successful CEOs stood out for decisiveness itself—the ability to make decisions with speed and conviction.
 Decisive CEOs in our study are twelve times more likely to be high performers.
 Steve had pushed forward decisively—not because he knew he was right.
-He did it because he understood that a potentially bad decision was better than no decision
+He did it because he understood that a potentially bad decision was better than no decision.

 + Become Decisive.
 As you strengthen those Decisive muscles, focus on three things: make decisions faster, make fewer decisions, and put in place practices to get better at decision making every time.